Doc077/melonly-php/README.md

 ## Directory Structure

-Default Melonly application structure consists of several main folders.
+Default Melonly application structure consists of several main folders:

 ### Root directory

 #### config

 This directory contains configuration files for your application.
-You can create custom file inside this directory and refer to it using ```config(string $file, string $key)``` helper.
+You can create custom file inside this directory and refer to it using ```config($file, $key)``` helper.

 #### database